 Fiscal Year

-20 2020 2019
+202 1 2020

 (Dollars in thousands)

-Fiscal year-end balance \$ - \$ 66,559
+Fiscal year-end balance \$ - \$

-Average interest rate 2.7% 3.8%
+Average interest rate 2.7 %

-Maximum outstanding during the year \$ 143,275 \$ 95,185
+Maximum outstanding during the year \$ - \$ 143,275

-Average outstanding during the year \$ 45,838 \$ 63,316
+Average outstanding during the year \$ - \$ 45,838

 Future Capital Requirements.
-We had cash and cash equivalents on hand of \$64.7 million as of January 3, 2021.
-We expect capital expenditures for fiscal 2021, excluding non-cash acquisitions, to range from approximately \$12.0 million to \$16.0 million, primarily for the opening of new stores, store-related remodeling, distribution center equipment and computer hardware and software purchases.
-For fiscal 2021, we anticipate opening approximately five new stores and closing one store.
+We had cash and cash equivalents on hand of \$97.4 million as of January 2, 2022.
+We expect capital expenditures for fiscal 2022, excluding non-cash acquisitions, to range from approximately \$15.0 million to \$20.0 million, primarily for the opening of new stores, store-related remodeling, distribution center equipment and computer hardware and software purchases.
+For fiscal 2022, we anticipate opening approximately six new stores and closing two stores.

-In fiscal 2020 and 2019 we paid annual cash dividends of \$0.25 per share and \$0.20 per share, respectively, of outstanding common stock.
-In the first quarter of fiscal 2021, our Board of Directors declared a quarterly cash dividend of \$0.15 per share of outstanding common stock, which will be paid on March 26, 2021 to stockholders of record as of March 12, 2021.
+Dividends are paid at the discretion of the Board of Directors.
+In fiscal 2021 and 2020 we paid annual cash dividends of \$2.83 per share and \$0.25 per share, respectively, of outstanding common stock.
+Dividends declared in fiscal 2021 included special dividends in the amount of \$2.00 per share of outstanding common stock.
+In the first quarter of fiscal 2022, our Board of Directors declared a quarterly cash dividend of \$0.25 per share of outstanding common stock, which will be paid on March 25, 2022 to stockholders of record as of March 11, 2022.

-As of January 3, 2021, a total of \$15.3 million remained available for share repurchases under our share repurchase program.
+As of January 2, 2022, a total of \$7.7 million remained available for share repurchases under our previous share repurchase program.
+In the first quarter of fiscal 2022, our Board of Directors authorized a new share repurchase program of up to \$25.0 million of our common stock, which replaced the previous share repurchase program.
 We consider several factors in determining when and if we make share repurchases including, among other things, our alternative cash requirements, existing business conditions and the market price of our stock.

 Contractual Obligations.
-Our material contractual obligations include operating lease commitments associated with our leased properties and other occupancy expense, finance lease obligations, borrowings under our credit facility and other liabilities.
+Our material contractual obligations include operating lease commitments associated with our leased properties and other occupancy expense, finance lease obligations, borrowings under our credit facility, if any, and other liabilities.
 Operating lease commitments consist principally of leases for our retail store facilities, distribution center and corporate offices.
 These leases frequently include options which permit us to extend the terms beyond the initial fixed lease term, and we intend to renegotiate most of these leases as they expire.
 Operating lease commitments also consist of information technology ("IT") systems hardware and distribution center delivery tractors.
 Additional information regarding our operating leases is available in Item 2, Properties and Note 7, Lease Commitments, of the Notes to Consolidated Financial Statements included in Item 8, Financial Statements and Supplementary Data, of this Annual Report on Form 10-K.